zeebe-io/zeebe-chaos/chaos-days/blog/2023-05-15-SST-Partitioning-toggle/index.md

 ```

 > **Note**
 > Changing the configmap doesn't restart pods!
-We need to delete all Zeebe pods, in order to apply the configuration.
+We need to delete all Zeebe pods, to apply the configuration.

 ```shell
 $ k delete pod -l app=camunda-platform